Raising sufficient investment capital can be critical – but also challenging for a company wishing to start up or take off.

 - Probe into the potential use of nominee companies.

 General practitioners as well as intermediate to senior commercial lawyers seeking to further develop their core skills.
-Accountants and financial advisers would also benefit from attending.
+Accountants and financial advisers would also benefit from viewing.

 Andrew Lewis Law